AbhishekMankame/detection-of-lung-cancer-using-double-CNN/README.md

 # detection-of-lung-cancer-using-double-CNN
-this is a lung cancer detection using CNN based on CT scan images.
+this is a lung cancer detection using CNN based on CT scan image.